JulienMeloche/radar_equivalent_snowpack/README.md

 # Using radar equivalent snowpack
-1. Use grouping and averagin function from res_function.py
+1. Use grouping and averaging functions from res_function.py
-2. create an smrt snowpack
+2. Create an smrt snowpack
 3. Run SMRT simulation from
 4. Use notebook to reproduce graph from paper